HonarchianMonte/HonarchianMonte/README.md

 Skills: Python / MERN / JAVA / HTML / CSS/ BootStrap

-- 🔭 I’m currently working on getting a job, Pygames, and algorithms
+- 🔭 I’m currently working on Pygames and algorithms
 - 🌱 I’m currently learning more about Python and Algorithms
 - 📫 How to reach me: linkedin.com/in/monte-honarchian/
 - ⚡ Fun fact: I have a personal steak eating record.
 Current PR: 42oz, Double Cut Chilie Rubbed PorterHouse Steak from SW Steakhouse in Las Vegas! :cut_of_meat: